 I kept telling myself that I could upholster 2 of the existing wood chairs and paint the rest.
-The painting was the easy part, the upholstery, not so much.
-I went back and forth on my decision to upholster wood dining chairs, because what if I failed.
+Painting the dining table was the easy part, the upholstery, not so much.
+I went back and forth on my decision to DIY upholstered wood dining chairs, because what if I failed, and ruined 2 of my chairs?

 This post contains affiliate links.
 Click here to see my full disclosure policy.